stemoutreach/CodeCreateLab/Guides/02-sense-hat.md

 ---

 ## What you’ll learn
-- Install the Sense HAT library and import it in Python
 - Safely create a `SenseHat()` object and use a main-guard
 - Scroll text on the LED matrix with speed and color options
 - Address individual pixels with `(x,y)` and draw simple sprites